-• In order to evaluate if the Thjorsa River population can be a natural spawning and self-sustaining population, after hydroelectric project development in the lower river, a

-Population Viability Analysis must be conducted.
+• In order to evaluate if the Thjorsa River population can be a natural spawning and selfsustaining population, after hydroelectric project development in the lower river, a Population Viability Analysis must be conducted.
 The analysis could be conducted using life stage estimates from those available from the Thjorsa and Atlantic Salmon population estimates from other river systems (possibly available for the Alta River in Norway).
-These type of viability analyses have been conducted for Columbia River salmon (Kareiva et al. 2000, Wilson 2003), and proved useful in evaluating population sustainability and recovery strategies.
+These type of viability analyses have been conducted for Columbia River salmon (Karevia et al. 2001, Wilson 2003), and proved useful in evaluating recovery strategies.
 When conducting these type of population viability assessments a full range of assumptions for life stage survival rates and impacts of project development should be considered, in order to evaluate the efficacy of countermeasures and mitigation.